 - Talk to your children about the above information (if age appropriate).
 Check your children's phones, change passwords if necessary or you may need to take the phone until it is safe for them to have it back.

-- If a parenting plan is in place, talk to your child/ren about how and when the other parent is allowed to communicate with them.
-If the child/ren receives unallowable, harassing or threatening messages or calls, instruct them to save the messages or call history.
+- If a parenting plan is in place, talk to your children about how and when the other parent is allowed to communicate with them.
+If a child receives unallowable, harassing or threatening messages or calls, instruct them to save the messages or call history.

 - Do not use apps that tell your friends where you are or check you in.